 What is Peer Support?

-Peer Support is a department in the Students' Union that is all about students supporting other students.
+Peer Support is all about students supporting other students.
 Schemes are student led and are run within particular courses and departments.
 The Students' Union provides support for departments where schemes are in place, which includes recruiting and training volunteers.

 Types of Peer Support